Ancient Egyptian Burial Facts for Kids – 5 Beautiful Facts

 Updated on: Educator Review By: Michelle Connolly

-Ancient Egyptian Burial Facts for Kids: Ancient Egyptians believed in afterlife so they had lots of their belongings buried with them!
+Ancient Egyptian Burial Facts for Kids: Ancient Egyptians believed in the afterlife, so they had lots of their belongings buried with them!
 Let’s learn five beautiful facts about ancient Egyptian burials.
+The Ancient Egyptians had some truly amazing beliefs and traditions surrounding burial, all designed to help their loved ones travel safely to a spiritual world filled with joy and gods.

 Ancient Egyptians believed in an afterlife and that the body needed to be preserved so the person’s spirit could live on after death.
 To ensure this, they developed a complex process of mummification to preserve the body.
 This process involved removing the internal organs, drying out the body with natron (a type of salt), and wrapping it in linen bandages.